 Whole30 is a dieting craze that holds a steady place in the interest of the public.
 It was created by Melissa Hartwig & Dallas Hartwig, who claim that Whole30 is a “short-term nutrition reset, designed to help you put an end to unhealthy cravings and habits, restore a healthy metabolism, heal your digestive tract, and balance your immune system.”

-They report that over 95% of people who complete Whole30 lose weight, improve their sleep pattern, and reduce their food cravings.
+They report that over 95% of people who complete Whole30 lose weight, improve their sleep patterns, and reduce their food cravings.

-Whole30’s emphasis on whole foods and home cooking is right up our street.
-The act of committing to health for 30 days may also begin healthy habits that may last after the Whole30 period was over.
+Whole30’s emphasis on whole foods and home cooking is right up our alley.
+The act of committing to your health for 30 days may also help you begin to form healthy habits that may last after the Whole30 period is over.

-Whole30 is a difficult challenge which can cause unnecessary stress.
-If you are seeking to improve your health, try making up for own challenge — such as giving up your evening glass of wine or those cookies you snack on.
+Whole30 is a difficult challenge that can cause unnecessary stress.
+If you are seeking to improve your health, try making up for your own challenge — such as giving up your evening glass of wine or those cookies you snack on.
 If you do want to do Whole30, ensure you eat a wide variety of foods to get the biggest range of nutrients you can.